zebrunner/carina/docs/advanced/mobile.md

  * iOS page in ios package with iOS methods and elements;
  * Android page in android package with Android methods and elements.

-Child pages should extend BasePage implementing all abstract methods.
+Children pages should extend BasePage implementing all abstract methods.
 Annotation @DeviceType will provide the information about the device type and the parent (common) page.

 **Examples:**